js-d-coder/Graceful-shutdown-on-Linux/README.md

-# Gracefull shutdown of given programs on Linux
+# Gracefull shutdown
-Gracefully shutdown program and wait for them to exit doing so on Linux
+Do gracefully shutdown of given programs and wait for them to exit, in doing so, on Linux